keithmmitchell/configure-ad/README.md

 ![image](https://github.com/keithmmitchell/configure-ad/assets/174253055/d6d22727-e1cb-4239-ae34-a711cde03671)

-Now I Logout, close the Remote Desktop Connection and log back in as mydomain.com\jane_admin.
+Now logout, close the Remote Desktop Connection and log back in as mydomain.com\jane_admin.

 <br />

 ![image](https://github.com/keithmmitchell/configure-ad/assets/174253055/e0c8019e-c997-4cd7-8a8d-69bf294c61b7)

-Next is to joine Client-1 to the domain.
-First is to set Client-1's DNS settings to the DC's private IP address from Azure Portal.
+Now Client-1 needs to join the domain.
+Set Client-1's DNS settings to the DC's private IP address from Azure Portal.

 We can see the private IP address of DC-1 is 10.0.0.4.